Doctors of Audiology

 Jennifer Larmann, Au.D. is now back home at A&A Hearing Group, having previously worked in our Chevy Chase location a few years ago and then moving out of state.
 We are proud to have her representing all of us as our Doctor of Audiology in our Ashburn, Virginia location.

 She received her Clinical Doctorate in Audiology from Nova Southeastern University and obtained her Bachelor of Science degree in Speech Pathology and Audiology from West Virginia University.
 She is licensed by the Board of Examiners for Audiology in the state of Maryland and Virginia and is a fellow of the American Academy of Audiology.

 Dr. Larmann’s areas of expertise include: diagnostic and rehabilitative audiology for the adult and pediatric populations, counseling and aural rehabilitation, selection and fitting of amplification, and working with assistive listening devices.

 Dr. Larmann loves working with her patients and in her spare time fondly recalls her travels to Trinidad and Guatemala to participate in humanitarian mission trips allowing her to assist in fitting local children and adults with amplification devices.

 Hearing Instrument Specialist

 Caroline Pirtle is A&A Hearing Group’s Hearing Instrument Specialist.
+She is licenced to practice in both Maryland and Virginia.
 Caroline has been working in our office since 2009 and long before that with the previous owner of the Frederick office.
 Caroline is an excellent hearing instrument specialist and is a valuable asset to the practice as any patient will tell you.
 Caroline enjoys working the Deaf population and can communicate in American Sign Language.